MiroMindAI/MiroThinker/README.md

 # Edit .env with your actual API keys based on your chosen configuration
 ```

 > **📝 Environment Variables**: The `.env.example` file contains all available environment variables.
-Configure the variables according to the tools used in your chosen agent configuration (see [Tool Configuration](#tool-configuration) section below).
+Configure the variables according to the tools used in your chosen agent configuration (see [Tool Configuration](#tool-configuration) section).

 ### Tool Configuration